-A Short Introduction to the Scrum Methodology
+A Short Introduction to the Scrum Framework

 Modern application development is rarely a solitary effort.
 Designing, coding, testing, and packaging applications requires a cross-functional team involving designers, developers, testers and graphic artists working collaboratively and each owning tasks dependent on other members of the team.
 This is made more difficult by the fact that requirements are more often than not unknown or incomplete.
 Combined these make the process of developing applications that meet user expectations, are stable, and are delivered within time and budget constraints a highly complex enterprise.